codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 weight: 4
 ---

-With `codemagic.yaml`, you can use Codemagic to build, test and publish native iOS apps written in Swift or Objective C. You can read more about how to use codemagic.yaml and see the structure of the file [HERE](../yaml/yaml).
+With `codemagic.yaml`, you can use Codemagic to build, test and publish native iOS apps.
+You can read more about how to use codemagic.yaml and see the structure of the file [HERE](../yaml/yaml).

 ## Building a native iOS app

-For building an iOS app with Swift, you need to run the following command in the scripts section:
+For building an iOS app, you need to run the following command in the scripts section:

     - xcode-project build-ipa --project "MyXcodeProject.xcodeproj" --scheme "MyScheme"